 Charlemagne’s Economic Policies

-One of the unintended negative side effects of the injection of so much silver into the Carolingian economy was inflation.
-Since there was so much money in circulation, the prices naturally began to rise during the middle of Charlemagne’s rule.
-In order to combat the inflationary cycle, Charlemagne introduced price controls for grain and other food products at the Synod of Frankfurt in 794.
-Although the emperor may not have had a PhD in economics from the University of Chicago, he knew that the price increases would continue and eventually become unmanageable unless something was either done about the money supply or the commodity prices.
+One of the unintended adverse side effects of the injection of so much silver into the Carolingian economy was inflation.
+Since the circulation of money increased, prices naturally began to rise during the middle of Charlemagne’s rule.
+To combat the inflationary cycle, Charlemagne introduced price controls for grain and other food products at the Synod of Frankfurt in 794.
+Although the emperor may not have had a Ph.D. in economics from the University of Chicago, he knew that the price increases would continue and eventually become unmanageable unless something was either done about the money supply or the commodity prices.
 Charlemagne’s price controls eventually allowed the money supply to return to a manageable level and the economy was able to self-correct.

 When the Carolingian Empire came to power, most western European peasants were still using Roman era farming methods and technologies.
-Not only were most of these methods and technologies outdated and extremely labor intensive, they were also better adapted to the longer growing seasons of the Mediterranean basin.
+Not only were most of these methods and technologies outdated and extremely labor intensive, but they were also better adapted to the longer growing seasons of the Mediterranean basin.
 Two of the most important technological advances in farming that were made during the Carolingian Empire were the invention of the heavy wheeled moldboard plow and the modern horse harness.
-These innovations helped to make farming less labor intensive, which meant that either more land could be worked by an individual or more time could be dedicated to other pursuits.
-Along with these agricultural inventions, Charlemagne and the Carolingians began view farming itself in a much different and more efficient way than the Romans did.
+These innovations helped to make farming less labor intensive, which meant that an individual could work either more land or more time could be dedicated to other pursuits.
+Along with these agricultural inventions, Charlemagne and the Carolingians began to view farming itself in a much different and more efficient way than the Romans did.

 - James, Edward.
 “The Northern World in the Dark Ages, 400-900.”
 In The Oxford History of Medieval Europe.
 Edited by George Holmes.
 (Oxford: Oxford University Press, 2001), p.
 65